COMET

 There are so many missing values in the data!
 Should we worry?
 Not at all.
 As a matter of fact, we learned at the beginning of this module that many workers are not observed across all years.
 That’s what these missing values are representing.

-part) has disappeared.
+Notice that the variable year which was part of the command line (the j(year) part) has disappeared.
 We now have one observation per worker, with their information recorded across years in a cross-sectional way.

-in Stata.
+How do we go from a wide data set to a regular panel form?
+We will use the reshape long command.
+Note that to do this, we need to specify the prefix variables.
+These are formally known as stubs in Stata.
 They are the variables that all share the same prefix (in this case, year), that will be transformed into one variable.
-When we write j(year)
+When we write j(year), Stata will create a new variable called year.

 %%stata

-long earnings region age start_year sample_weight, i(workerid) j(year) reshape
+reshape long earnings region age start_year sample_weight, i(workerid) j(year)

 %%stata